fabrary/cards/README.md

 - [Enums](#enums)
 - [Working with this project](#working-with-this-project)

+# 5.0 breaking changes

+- `card.class` has been deprecated in favor of `card.classes` in order to support multi-class cards (such as `Emperor, Dracai of Aesir`)
+- Images now reference file names instead of complete URLs.
+This significantly reduces the bundle size of the library and adds flexibility for projects to setup their own image hosting.
+See [fabrary/images](https://github.com/fabrary/images) for an example of how to generate webp files of all cards.
+  - `card.defaultImageUrl` is deprecated in favor of `card.defaultImageName` and `card.specialImageName`
+  - `card.images.url` is deprecated in favor of `card.images.name`

 ## Overview and installation

 A library of all Flesh and Blood cards, available as a bundled TypeScript file with matching interfaces.